Name: Casey Rorher

 Home: Hermosa Beach, California

 At just 15 years old, Casey has many roles: big brother to his siblings Anna and Luke, high school student, community advocate, actor and writer.
 In all of them, he is happy.

 “He has the most positive outlook on life and keeps everyone else going, too,” said his mom Beth.

 Since second grade, Casey has been using Tobii Dynavox eye-controlled devices for communication and currently uses an I-12.
-Casey says his inability to speak, which stems from profound cerebral palsy, is like constantly being thirsty and all you can do is stare at a glass of water.
-He wrote a whimsical play entitled “Once Upon a Road Trip” that tells why he would be lost without the technology.
+Casey says his inability to speak, which stems from profound cerebral palsy, is like being thirsty and all you can do is stare at a glass of water.
+He wrote a whimsical play entitled "Once Upon A Road Trip" that tellss why he would be lost without the technology.